ehdgua01/blocksync/README.rst

 blocksync
 =========

-Blocksync Python package allows `blocksync script`_ to be used as Python packages, and supports more convenient and diverse functions than blocksync script.
+Blocksync Python package allows `blocksync script`_ to be used as Python packages, and supports more convenient and various functions than blocksync script.

 .. _blocksync script: http://https://github.com/theraser/blocksync